AdwayKasture/karn/README.md

 Karn is an interactive AI assistant for your Elixir codebase, designed to be used within an `IEx` session.
 It helps you understand and query your code using natural language, leveraging the power of Large Language Models.

+Karn version 0.1.0 is out, but there is still some cleanup pending before "stable"
+## Todo List

+- [x] docs
+- [ ] cleanup
+- [x] default models for common providers
+- [x] upgrade to stable version of reqllm
+- [ ] integration tests
+- [ ] validate multimodel support
+- [x] update message on start for config of reqLLM on start
+- [x] missing api key better handling
+- [x] e to pass referece modules in prompt to give more context to the LLM

 ## Features

 *   **Natural Language Queries**: Ask questions about your code in plain English.